 Whiplash is a typical example—you may feel fine just after the accident, but once your body realizes just how stretched and contracted your neck muscles and ligaments were during the crash, the pain will begin to set in.
 This damage can take days or even weeks to take full effect.

 Because it takes time for your body to tell you that it has been hurt in a crash it is a good idea to wait on settling your case.
 You, and even your doctor, may not realize immediately just how this accident will affect your ongoing health, ability to work, or quality of life.
-You need time to assess all of these aspects of your car accident claim long before you start talking to an insurance company about settlement.
+You need time to assess all of these aspects of your car accident claim long before you start talking to an insurance company about the settlement.

 You may think that your case is not worth much because you don’t really have any injuries—and you might be wrong.
 The worst scenario is when you settle for a small amount right away only to realize that you need surgery or long-term physical therapy just days later.
 Don’t make this mistake.
 Call in the Riverside car accident lawyers at JML Law to help you with your claim.
 Contact us today to schedule a free consultation.